Appleton, Wisconsin: Native American history

 The territory where Appleton is today was formerly occupied by the Ho-Chunk and the Menominee.
 The Menominee Nation ceded the territory to the United States in the Treaty of the Cedars in 1836.
-In the Menominee language, Appleton is known as Ahkōnemeh, or "watches for them place".
+In the Menominee language, Appleton is known as Ahkōnemeh, or "watches for them place", while in Oneida it is known as twaˀsʌ́thaˀ.

 The first European settlers in Appleton were fur traders seeking to do business with Fox River Valley Native Americans.
 Hippolyte Grignon built the White Heron in 1835 to house his family and serve as an inn and trading post.